 Definition: Employee empowerment is the process of facilitating employees with specific authority and responsibility to achieve the organisational vision by exercising their talent, skills and creativity.
 It was initially being related to forming of trade unions, but it is much more than that.
 It enables the managers to convert the regular workforce into a high potential resource for the organisation’s growth and success.

 Example: JetBlue Airlines is a perfect example of employee empowerment.
-The company allows the airline staff to make their own decisions as far as it does not violate the company’s policies and serve the values of safety, integrity, care, fun and passion; to provide a different and valuable experience to its customers.
+The company allows the airline staff to make their own decisions as far as it does not violate the company’s policies and serve the values of safety, integrity, care, fun and passion.
+This provides a different and valuable experience to its customers.

 Content: Employee Empowerment

 To ensure the active empowerment of employees, the top management needs to analyse multiple aspects related to the organisation and the employees.

 These pre-requisites for empowering employees are discussed below: